CIAT-DAPA/GapAnalysis/README.md

 As with any evaluation the quality and completeness of the data used in the assessment is the limiting factor to the overall usefulness of these metrics.
 A full description of the application of this process can be found here(link to the paper eventually)

-## Table of Contents
-? doesn't seems like there is a clean way to automate this in git hub markup...
-Might have to look into intext reference once structure is finalized.
-It will be important to have sense this is a rather larger readme

 ## Installation
 GapAnalysis can be installed as follows
 ```r